NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 {"_id":"DigitalisierungSueddeutsche","startUrl":["https://www.sueddeutsche.de/news/page/[1-97]?search=Digitalisierung&sort=date&all%5B%5D=dep&typ%5B%5D=article&sys%5B%5D=sz&catsz%5B%5D=alles&time=2013-01-01T00%3A00%2F2013-06-19T23%3A59&startDate=01.01.2013&endDate=31.12.2018","https://www.sueddeutsche.de/news/page/[1-97]?search=Digitalisierung&sort=date&all%5B%5D=dep&typ%5B%5D=article&sys%5B%5D=sz&catsz%5B%5D=alles&time=2013-01-01T00%3A00%2F2013-06-19T23%3A59&startDate=01.01.2019&endDate=31.12.2021","https://www.sueddeutsche.de/news/page/[1-25]?search=Digitalisierung&sort=date&all%5B%5D=dep&typ%5B%5D=article&sys%5B%5D=sz&catsz%5B%5D=alles&time=2013-01-01T00%3A00%2F2013-06-19T23%3A59&startDate=01.01.2022&endDate=30.04.2023"],"selectors":[{"id":"Title","parentSelectors":["_root"],"type":"SelectorText","selector":"em.entrylist__title","multiple":true,"regex":""},{"id":"Date","parentSelectors":["_root"],"type":"SelectorText","selector":"time","multiple":true,"regex":""},{"id":"URL","parentSelectors":["_root"],"type":"SelectorLink","selector":"a.entrylist__link","multiple":true}]}
 ```

+The scraped headlines were then exported as csv/ xlsx files and can be found in this [folder](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/tree/main/WebScraping) (they are stored for each outlet in a seperate folder), which also contains R scripts, which we used to bring the headlines into one specific format (see the resulted datasets in the [HeadlineProcessed folder](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/tree/main/WebScraping/HeadlinesProcessed).
+> __Note__: we produced with *face validating* an [ErrorList](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/WebScraping/ErrorList.xlsx) in order to remove headlines with NAs and other errors in our collected data

+Note that with face validating an errorList was produced, where we removed observations with NAs and other errors.
+They are then used in the PrepareDataForLabeling R script, in which all headlines are put together into one file and a random sample of them where human labeled.
+See the headlines.Rdata for the whole final dataset.

 In figure \ref{img:headlinesDataset} a description of the variables in the dataset are given and in figure \ref{img:ExampleHeadlines} three sample observations of the dataset are shown.

 #### Human Coding